RealTimeLogic/LSP-Examples/CGI/README.md

 After starting the Mako Server, use a browser and navigate to http://localhost:portno, where portno is the HTTP port number used by the Mako Server (printed in the console).
 You should be redirected to http://localhost/cgi/sh.cgi.
-The file 'sh.cgi' is a very basic CGI shell scripts.
+The file 'sh.cgi' is a basic CGI shell script.

-A basic Python script is also included.
+A Python script is also included.
 Execute the Python script as follows:

 http://localhost/cgi/python.cgi?textcontent=Hello%20World